The FIRST thing someone does before they hire you or buy from you is read your copy. So those words need to get drool dripping…not eyes glazing.

 Shelagh Cummins | Business Coach

-JANINE DUFF is a Word Slinger who helps women coaches and creatives speak their customer’s language in a voice that’s unmistakably theirs, so they can bump hearts with their people, sell without sleaze, and become more influential and profitable doing what they love.
+JANINE DUFF is a Word Slinger who helps service providers speak their customers' language in a voice that’s unmistakably theirs, so they can bump hearts with their people, sell without sleaze, and become more influential and profitable doing what they love.
 When she’s not Peggy Olson-ing it up at her keyboard, you can find her flipping pancakes, getting lost in historical fiction, or hiking with her Boxer dog.